 Naturally, you want to change that because losing influence equals losing clients, jobs and money.
 So, what do you do when that happens?

 How do you know you are losing influence online?

 The first thing you need to determine is if and how you are losing influence.
 Just because you feel like you are losing influence doesn’t mean you actually are.

-So, there are two ways of measuring influence online…the short term and the long term.
+There are two ways of measuring influence online: short-term and long-term.
 Let’s look at the short-term first.